stellar/java-stellar-anchor-sdk/docs/01 - Contributing/A - Development Environment.md

 - `Docker - Run Dev Stack - Kafka, Postgres, SEP24 Reference UI`: runs the development stack locally, using `docker-compose`.
 - `Test Profile: default`: runs the tests with the default profile.
-- `Test Profile: deployment`: runs the tests with the deployment profile.
 - `Test Profile: rpc`: runs the tests with the rpc profile.
 - `Test Profile: custody`: runs the tests with the custody profile.
 - `Test Profile: auth-apikey-custody`: runs the tests with the auth-apikey-custody profile.